 Sample Appreciation Letters and Email Messages for Work

-Below, you will find sample appreciation letters to send or email to an individual or individuals who have provided help at work.
-Use these examples as inspiration and guidance when you are crafting your own thank-you note.
+Below you will find sample appreciation letters to send or email to an individual or individuals who have provided you with help at work.
+Use these examples as inspiration and guidance when you are crafting your own thank you note.

 Sample Appreciation Letter for Help at Work

 Thank you for all your wonderful contributions during our recent departmental restructure.
 It was really helpful to have your input, since you went through a similar reorganization in your department last year.

 I really appreciate your guidance and the time you spent with me to help this transition go well.

 Sample Thank You to Teammates Letter

 Thank you all for your tremendous help launching the XYZ project.
 Without your diligence, hard work, and several late nights and early mornings, we would not have been able to meet our deadline.
 And we did so much more than that: thanks to everyone's major efforts, we not only launched on time, but with a wonderful result.

-Your hard work has not gone unnoticed, and I, along with the entire senior management team, would like to express my deep gratitude to each and every one of you.
+Your hard work has been noticed, and I, along with the entire senior management team, would like to express my deep gratitude to each and every one of you.